anaisbetts/ReactiveUI_5.99.3-beta-WP8/README.md

 ReactiveUI_5.99.3-beta-WP8
 ==========================

-Repro repo for issue with the ReactiveUI 5.99.3-beta NuGet package
+Repro project for an issue discovered with the ReactiveUI 5.99.3-beta NuGet package when attempting to create a WP8 app.

 When running the project, it fails with the following error: